-In the field of electricity, the Energy Market Authority is responsible for regulating 91 distribution network operators, 13 regional network operators and one transmission system operator at the start of 2005.
+In the field of electricity, the Energy Market Authority is responsible for regulating 90 distribution network operators, 13 regional network operators and one transmission system operator at the beginning of 2006.
 Furthermore, the Authority is mandated with the supervision of altogether 70 electricity retailers with the obligation to supply.

 The amendments to the Electricity Market Act, which entered into force at the end of December 2004, implemented the Electricity Market Directive's obligations in Finland.
-The legislative amendments significantly changed the regulation principles concerning the pricing of the electricity network business.
+The legislative amendments significantly changed the regulation principles concerning the pricing of the electricity network services.